EsotericShadow/Brand-Colour-Palette-Generator/README.md

-# Brand-Colour-Palette-Generator
-Generates colours based on industry, brand voice, and brand tone.

 # Brand Colour Palette Generator API Documentation

 This API provides a way to generate a color palette based on an industry, voice, and tone.
-The API returns a set of colors that align with the requested criteria, such as name, hex, RGB, HSL, CMYK, and description.
+The API returns one main color that align with the requested criteria, such as Industry, Brand Voice, and Brand Tone

 ---